Certain immigrant minors currently in the US may be eligible to apply for special immigrant juvenile status.

 - One or both of the minor’s parents do not provide any required supervision or support.

-- The minor does not receive the support of a parent for at least a year or more.
+- The minor does not receive the support of one of his parents for at least a year or more.

-- Only one parent is aware of the care of him.
+- Only a parent is aware of the care of the minor.

-- The minor has been abandoned by both parents or have died.
+- The minor has been abandoned by both parents or they have died.

-- The minor does not have sufficient financial resources to feed himself.
+- The minor does not have sufficient economic resources to feed himself.

 - The minor has dropped out of school.

-- The child is forced to work against his will from an early age.
+- Minors are forced to work against their will from an early age.